fmidev/smartmet-tools-grid/doc/radon2smartmet.md

 The third field indicates the update starting order (= loop index number) of the current producer(s).
 The point is that there might be a need to update some producers immediately when the “radon2smartmet” application is started.
 On the other hand, some producers can wait this update a little bit longer.

 The fourth field indicates the update interval of the current producer expressed in loop numbers.
 Value 1 means that the producer must be update every time when the loop is executed, value 2 means that the producer must be updated every second time when the loop is executed, and so on.

+The fifth field can contain a list of acceptable geometry identifiers.
+If the field is empty then all geometries are accepted.

+The sixth field can contain a list of acceptable parameters.
+If the field is empty then all parameters are accepted.

+The seventh field can contain a list of ignored parameters.
+If the field is empty then none on the parameters are ignored.

 <hr/>